-How to release Shiny Mew in Pokemon Go | Dexerto.com
+When and how Shiny Mew should release in Pokemon Go - Dexerto

 There are an array of Mythical species that can be caught in the world of Pokemon Go.
 The first of those was Mew through the “A Mythical Discovery” Special Research quest and since then we’ve seen Celebi, Jirachi and various forms of Deoxys – just to name a few.

 Understandably Mythical Pokemon are very rare in the mobile game.
-Interestingly, only two Mythical species have had their Shiny forms released - Darkrai and Meltan.
-Presumably, Mew will be next.
+Interestingly, only two Mythical species have had their Shiny forms released – Darkrai and Meltan.
+We expect Mew to be next.

 Raid Battles